What is organic cotton?

 Organic cotton is cotton grown in agricultural systems that work with nature, rather than against it.
 By eliminating the use of synthetic pesticides and GMO seeds, organic cotton offers an alternative model for more sustainable, regenerative cotton production which supports both farmers and the environment.

 Organic farming systems have the potential to sustain and promote the health of soils, ecosystems, and people by relying on ecological processes, biodiversity, and cycles that are adapted to local conditions rather than using external inputs that could have adverse effects.

 Why is organic cotton important?

 Organic production brings financial benefits for farmers as they receive higher market prices for their cotton, while also bringing positive impacts to their lands.
 It can also be part of the solution to the threat of climate change, through its ability to reduce greenhouse gas emissions, store away huge amounts of carbon, and enable farmers to be resilient in an evolving climate.
-Currently, organic cotton accounts for less than 1% of total global cotton production – we want to scale that number by supporting farmers in sticking with or switching to organic cotton farming.
+Currently, organic cotton accounts for 1.4% of total global cotton production – we want to scale that number by supporting farmers in sticking with or switching to organic cotton farming.

 Transforming the lives of cotton farmers